Why This Site?

 - Readily Accessible

-Through the ongoing assessment, we will be developing a design which minimises the impact of the proposed development on sensitive environment and species and are considering many aspects including:
+Through the ongoing assessment, we have developed a design which minimises the impact of the proposed development on sensitive environment and species and are considering many aspects including:

 - Ecology and Bird interests